Feotec/WSJTXMonitor/README.md

 # WSJTXMonitor
 An Android app to monitor your copy of WSJT-X via home WiFi.

+This app is currently published on Google Play as WSJT-X Monitor and WSJT-X Monitor Pro.

+See notesOnBuild.txt for some short notes on building the app.

 Licensed under the GNU APGLv3 license.
 This includes, among other things, that all derivative products must also be distributed open source.